The Best Places to Shop

-The prices at these bric-a-brac free-for-alls are a fraction of the weekly antique markets, and bargaining is the way to go… if you don’t speak French, start with a ‘bonjour‘ and a smile, then just point and use the calculator on your smartphone to make your offer!
+The prices at these bric-a-brac free-for-all’s are a fraction of the prices at weekly antique markets, and bargaining is the way to go… if you don’t speak French, start with ‘bonjour‘ and a smile, then just point and use the calculator on your smartphone to make your offer!

 Food, Flower, Artisan & Antique Markets

 The markets in the Old Towns of the French Riviera are basically the beating heart of each town.
 They are lively places where locals get their daily produce and say “Bonjour!” to their neighbors, while eager tourists look on, curious about the daily activities of the locals, and try to catch the feel of daily Riviera life.

 Those of you with a sweet of tooth will find the Côte d’Azur to be your kind of heaven.
 Nearly every town has its own specialty: candied fruits in Nice, nougats in Vence, marrons glacés in Collobrières, orange-flavored chocolates called grimaldines in Cagnes, and creamy tartes tropéziennes in St-Tropez.

 That said, it’s important to know which markets are good, and which are mostly selling junk made in China.
 Check out our guide to the best French Riviera markets so you’ll know which markets to shop at for the specific items you want — and which to avoid.

 Looking for sales?
 Check out our guide to the best yearly sale events on the French Riviera.